Annual Unit Diversity, Equity, and Inclusiveness Self-Study Supportive Feedback

 Low Number of Applicants (Especially Diversity Candidates)

-Several respondents commented that diversity was stymied by the low number of diverse applicants.
+In both 2013 and 2014, several respondents commented that diversity was stymied by the low number of diverse applicants.
 It may be true that it is difficult to recruit a diverse applicant pool for some positions; however, in some cases more can be done during the search process.

 Meet with HR Before Beginning Search